Call our office today to schedule your appointment!

 If your toothache is severe and affects your ability to eat, sleep, and go about your daily activities, it’s considered an emergency.
 A severe toothache is usually a symptom of a serious dental problem, such as a fractured tooth or infection.

-What should I do if I knock out a tooth?
+What should I do if a permanent tooth gets knocked out?

-Is a broken tooth an emergency?
+Is a broken or chipped tooth an emergency?

 Broken teeth are often dental emergencies, but not always.
-If your tooth is merely chipped and it’s not painful, urgent care is not needed, but you can make an appointment with us and we can fill in the chipped area with dental bonding.
+If your tooth is merely chipped and it’s not painful, urgent care is not needed, but you can make an appointment with us, and we can fill in the chipped area with dental bonding.
 If your broken tooth is sharp or painful, we consider that a dental emergency, so you should call our office right away for an appointment.